Sign Up to shop

 "People are planning forward a little bit now," she said, highlighting the very high demand for Christmas pyjamas.

-While total expected sales for retail events such as Black Friday and Cyber Monday are projected to be down this year versus in 2021, UK consumers are nonetheless expected to spend a total of 8.71 billion British pounds over the course of the Black Friday weekend in 2022, 3.9 billion of which will be spent in stores.
-Unsurprisingly, generational internet natives are more likely to drop coin this Black Friday, with Millennials and Gen X predicted to spend up to £209 and £217 on average, respectively.
-With this being said, it’s worth ensuring that any Black Friday activity or offers you promote are foremost accessible online to tap into this lucrative demographic.
+While total expected sales for retail events such as Black Friday and Cyber Monday in the UK were projected to amount to £8.74 billion in 2023, 3.9 billion of which would have been spent in stores.
+Unsurprisingly, generational internet natives are most likely to drop coin on Black Friday, with Gen Z having been predicted to spend up to £176 on average.

 With inflation increasingly forcing many shoppers to begin their gift shopping early, the expectation for shops to offer seasonal stock ever sooner could prove to be a blessing for retailers looking to gauge demand and re-stock accordingly in preparation for the holiday season.